Rapiddot/seedboxes_docs/docs/howtos/How_to_extract_an_ISO.md

 That's it!
 Your ISO should now be inside the output directory you've specified.

 :::info
 Have in mind that you can only extra data .isos in this way.
-Bluray or DVD Video isos, have a copmletely different format and require special apps written for this purpose in order to be extracted.
+Bluray or DVD Video isos, have a completely different format and require special apps written for this purpose in order to be extracted.
 :::